hackforla/website/CONTRIBUTING.md

 ##### **iii.
 Complete pull request (3): What changes did you make**

-In bullet point form, notate the changes you made to be in order to complete the action items within your issue. @adrian-zaragoza provided the following summary in #2093:
+In bullet point form, notate the changes you made to be in order to complete the action items within your issue. [@adrian-zaragoza](https://github.com/adrian-zaragoza) provided the following summary in PR [Update Care Link in Credits Page - #2131](https://github.com/hackforla/website/pull/2131):

 ```
 ### What changes did you make and why did you make them ?